TaufiqHassan/ggen/README.md

 Ullrich, Paul A and Taylor, Mark A (2015).
 Arbitrary-order conservative and consistent remapping and a theory of linear maps: Part I.
 Monthly Weather Review, 143, 2419-2440.

+<a id="2">[2]</a>
+Ullrich, Paul A and Devendran, Dharshi and Johansen, Hans (2016).
+Arbitrary-order conservative and consistent remapping and a theory of linear maps: Part II.
+Monthly Weather Review, 144, 1529-1549.

+<a id="3">[3]</a>
+Zender, Charles S (2008).
+Analysis of self-describing gridded geoscience data with netCDF Operators (NCO).
+Environmental Modelling & Software, 23, 1338-1342